roguetech2/hubitat/README.md

 In addition, Picos (etc.) can themselves be scheduled (allowing a Pico [etc.] to do something different in the morning as at night), as well as (early beta status) what people are present/away, and/or what the Hubitat Mode is.
 They can be mapped to control multiple devices in different ways (within a single setup), such as turning on one light and toggling another (and the settings of the lights in turn depending on their own, potentially independant, scheduling).

 Each child app (as beta: schedule, Pico, contact, humidity, and MagicCube) have the same look and feel with intuitive, dynamic "wizard" type UI, using help tips, warnings, and errors, designed to provide many features while maintaining a simple interface.
-They also provide provide plain-language summaries of settings to more easily maintain and correct automations.
+They also provide plain-language summaries of settings to more easily maintain and correct automations.

 File contained: